Noel Bradley: Early life

 He was born in Donegal, Ireland on 17 December 1957.
 At a young age, he moved to England with his family.

+He played football for his school teams as a child, he was offered a trial at Manchester United academy but his parents declined so he could study for a degree and he instead became a ball boy for the club.

 Playing career

+In the early 1970s, he had a trial at Stoke City but did not join the club due to his studies.

 Bradley started his career with Manchester City, although he did not join them on full-time terms until he was 21 due to studying for a degree.
 He did not make any league appearances for City but captained the reserves.

 He spent the closing stages of 1979–80 on loan at Bury, who he joined permanently in the summer of 1981.
 The following summer he moved to Chester, who had just been relegated to the Fourth Division.
 He was to spend the campaign playing in several different positions, most memorably in goal after Phil Harrington was injured in a 1–0 win at Torquay United near the end of the 1982–83 season, he achieved a score of 10 from the Sunday People newspaper for this very appearance.

 Despite his versatility, Bradley was released at the end of the season and joined non-league side Mossley.
 After just 11 games he moved on after being refused a pay rise and later played for Witton Albion, Colwyn Bay and Chester based side Christleton, where he became player-manager.